Slow Cooker Lamb

-About this recipe
+Why make this recipe

-Cooking meat in a slow cooker does not get any easier than this.
-It is as simple as adding all ingredients into the slow cooker and turning the cooker on.
+- Cooking meat in a slow cooker does not get any easier than this.
+It is as simple as adding all ingredients to the slow cooker and turning it on.
 Leave it on for 4 to 6 hours, depending on how much time you have on hand.
-I usually prefer slow cooking red meat for 6 to 8 hours because it does give tender meat that falls apart easily.
-Isn't that just what you want with red meat?

 Ingredients and substitutes

-- Herbs - You can use fresh herbs.
-Over the years, I have always made this with dried herbs, but fresh would be great as well.
+- Herbs – You can use fresh herbs.
+Over the years, I have always made this with dried herbs but fresh would be great as well.

 - Ketchup – Adds a little sweet, sour tang and thickness to the dish.
 This is not a tomato-based dish, so do not add too much.

-- Cornstarch - Helps thicken the sauce.
-Starch tends to settle on the bottom of the slow cooker causing it to burn and dissipate heat evenly.
-So, it's best to leave the thickening agent for later.
+- Cornstarch – helps thicken the sauce.
+Starch tends to settle on the bottom of the slow cooker, causing it to burn and dissipate heat evenly.
+So, it’s best to leave the thickening agent for later.

-- Followed by the lamb, salt, and pepper.
+Pro tip – Add the oil, onions, and garlic (slices and whole).
+Followed by the lamb, salt, and pepper.
+Layering will ensure even distribution.

-- Cook on low for 6 hours or on high for 4 hours or until the meat is fork-tender.
+- Slow cook – Cover the slow cooker with its lid.
+Cook on low for 6 hours or on high for 4 hours or until the meat is fork-tender.

-- Discard the leaves before servings.
+Pro tip – Discard the leaves from the thyme and bay leaves before serving.

 Frequently asked questions